xtrm0/csd-blog/website/content/2021/collaborative-data-design.md

 - TODO: Add-wins set.
 Ex for archiving documents.
 - TODO: LwwMap.
 Rich text / Quill ex?
 - TODO: file system example?

+> If you want a non-lazy map, in which keys have explicit membership and can be deleted, you can use a lazy map plus an add-wins set to track which keys are present.

 ### Collections of CRDTs